 Application of the technical knowledge acquired in the classroom to industry standard telephone systems and related equipment.
 Hands-on experience with industry standard tools and practices is accomplished in the installation of copper and fiber optic cable systems for voice and data networks.
-Numerous system installation labs and off-campus field projects enable the student to apply knowledge gained in the classroom to actual telephone equipment and data network cable installations.
-Installation of fire alarms in a lab environment.
-Proper installation practices are covered in accordance with The National Electrical Code and industry standards.
+Numerous system installation labs and projects enable the student to apply knowledge gained in the classroom to actual telephone equipment and data network cable installations.